 Entry: from car park opening time

-Exit: by 90 minutes after performance finish time
+Exit: by 90 minutes after the performance finish time

 Evening Entry car park tickets